roe-dl/websocket-clock-js/README.md

 `ptbWeekday` | weekday text
 `ptbTime` | digital time text
-`ptbLocalTimezone` | time zone in effect `ptbHour24Hand` | direction of a hand with 1 turn in 24 hours `ptbHourHand` | direction of the hour hand `ptbMinuteHand` | direction of the minute hand
+`ptbLocalTimezone` | time zone in effect
+`ptbHour` | ordinal number of the hour in effect for relative time `ptbHourName` | the word hour in the favorite language of the web browser for relative time `ptbHour24Hand` | direction of a hand with 1 turn in 24 hours `ptbHourHand` | direction of the hour hand `ptbMinuteHand` | direction of the minute hand